autoapply/yaml-crypt/README.md

 ## Configuration

 The yaml-crypt command looks in `~/.yaml-crypt` for a file `config.yaml` or `config.yml`.
 Currently, only the `keys` property is supported.
-These keys will be used when no key files are given on the command line:
+These keys will be used when no keys are given on the command line:

     $ cat ~/.yaml-crypt/config.yaml
     keys:
-    - file: /home/user/.my-key-file
     - key: my-raw-key-data
     - key: !!binary my-base64-key-data
     $ yaml-crypt my-file.yaml